 At the end of World War I, after helping to raise her 10 siblings, Dora refused to marry and was sent to Kraków to study to be a kindergarten teacher.
 But she ran away to Berlin, where she worked in the Jewish community as a teacher and as a seamstress in an orphanage.
 There she changed the spelling of her name to Diamant.

-Dora told him she was 19, but she was 25; he was 40 and suffering from tuberculosis.
-It was love at first sight and they spent every day of the next three weeks together, making plans to live together in Berlin.
+Dora told him Kafka was 19, but she was 25; he was 40 and suffering from tuberculosis.
+It was love at first sight, and they spent every day of the next three weeks together, making plans to live together in Berlin.

 He had just resigned from his post at the Workers’ Accident Insurance Institute in Prague, his writing career was shaky and his health was precarious.
 After returning briefly to Prague that September, Kafka moved to Berlin, where he and Dora shared three different flats, living through alarming inflation and material hardship.